RoboticaLLR/RedMachine/README.md

 # Engineering documentation/ Red Machine Team

-This repository contains all the materials required to make "Julian" The self-driven robot created by the team "Red Machine", that will participate in the category of Future Engineers at WRO in Panama in the season of 2023
+This repository contains all the materials required to make "Julian" The self-driven robot created by the team "Red Machine", that will participate in the category of Future Engineers at WRO in Panama on the 2023 season.

  ![julian mirando derecha 2](https://github.com/RoboticaLLR/RedMachine/assets/146040533/a38632b7-3a61-49c0-ad2c-fa2d83c2da71)

 # Red Machine Members
--Angel Saul Rodriguez Guerra

 -Samuel Jose Galban Franco

 -Juan Diego Cano Barros

+-Angel Saul Rodriguez Guerra

 ![red machine team pequeño](https://github.com/RoboticaLLR/RedMachine/assets/146040533/b7eeb760-babc-4338-b1a4-e9a426606d17)

 # Introduction
 We have made our biggest effort to do the best robot we can.
-This has been really long road and it helped us a lot in things like programming, mechanicals, and design.
-After a lot of thinking and analyzing we created out own strategy based on the electronic components we had, fervently believing that it will have a good performance in this edition of the WRO.
+This has been a really long road and it helped us a lot to learn programming, mechanicals, and design.
+After a lot of thinking and analyzing we created out our own strategy based on the electronic components we had, fervently believing that it will have a good performance in this edition of the WRO.

 # Mechanical Design
-The design of the robot was one of the biggest problems we have faced in all the competition stages.
+The robot design was one of the biggest problems we have faced in all the competition stages.
 The acrylic bases we used on the previous competitions did not work, because they had a lot of imperfections, causing the traccion and direction system to be poorly located, as a really bad weight distribution.
-Despite all this, that chassis gave us an idea of how to design a new one.
-So after the national competition, we decided to do a laser cut to brand new acrylic bases.
+Despite all this, that chassis gave us an idea of how to design a new one, so after the national competition, we decided to do a laser cut to brand new acrylic bases.
 After this, the chassis was really good in all aspects.
 Besides that, we changed the robot's wheels for new ones that would hold better to the steering system, which also provided better aesthetics to the robot.